Sigmoidoscopy (Anoscopy, Proctoscopy)Skip to the navigation

 Test preparation for a proctoscopy and sigmoidoscopy may be similar.
 Before the test:

-- Talk with your doctor to find out if you need to stop taking some medicines, such as warfarin, before the test.
+- Talk with your doctor to find out if you need to stop taking some medicines, such as aspirin or other blood thinners , before the test.

 - Tell your doctor if you have a history of intestinal problems or had surgery recently.